 - Biggest offers to be had before Christmas

-- Expect shops to be at their busiest
+- Expect online shopping to be particularly busy

 Even though Black Friday started off as a US tradition, it has quickly transitioned to the UK where retailers offer larger discounts than usual.
-Whilst offers tend to focus on electronics, computing, video games and other white label goods, there is usually some form of discount ot be had at most major shops.
+Whilst offers tend to focus on electronics, computing, video games and other white label goods, there is usually some form of discount ot be had at most major shops and online retailers

 Top tip: try to check the price of items before the day to see if the discount is worth it or not.
 Some offers look tempting but could be for older models or be on the same offer they had before but with a Black Friday tag on it

 - Busiest online shopping day of the year